Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 | The Ascendant may pour some of their Magic into an ordinary object, transforming it into an Astral Conduit.
 The Conduit can store a maximum amount of Magic points equal to its creator's Ascendant rank.
 They may have only one Astral Conduit, and creating a new one destroys the old one.
 While holding a Conduit or carrying it on the Belt, the Ascendant (or another adjacent character with Ascendant ranks, and the Ascendant's permission) may spend 1 Stamina to draw any amount of Magic from it.
 As a Focus action, the Ascendant can either deposit any amount of Magic into their existing Conduit, or create a new one.
 |
 | **Sorcerous Casting**
-| The Ascendant may treat all arcane foci as weapons with the Sorcerous modifier.
+| The Ascendant may treat their attuned arcane focus as a weapon with the Sorcerous modifier.
 Talismans instead make the Ascendant's unarmed strikes and grapples Sorcerous.

 Rank 2
 ~~~~~~